ResidualPlanner+: a scalable matrix mechanism for marginals and beyond: Experiments for ResidualPlanner

-We next compare the accuracy and scalability of ResidualPlanner against HDMM \cite{mckenna2021hdmm}, including variations of HDMM with faster reconstruction phases \cite{mckenna2019graphical}.
+In this section, we evaluate accuracy and scalability for marginal workloads and compare \newrp (which is identical to ResidualPlanner on marginals) against HDMM \cite{mckenna2021hdmm}, including variations of HDMM with faster reconstruction phases \cite{mckenna2019graphical}.
+More complex workloads, like mixtures of marginals and prefix-sum queries, are evaluated in Section \ref{sec:exprange}.

 The hardware used was an Ubuntu 22.04.2 server with 12 Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz processors and 32GB of DDR4 RAM.
 We use 3 real datasets to evaluate accuracy and 1 synthetic dataset to evaluate scalability.
 The real datasets are (1) the Adult dataset \cite{Dua:2019} with 14 attributes, each having domain sizes $100,100,100,99,85,42,16,15,9,7,6,5,2,2$, respectively, resulting in a record domain size of $ 6.41 * 10^{17}$; (2) the CPS dataset \cite{cps2023link} with 5 attributes, each having domain size $100, 50, 7, 4, 2$, respectively, resulting in a record domain size of $2.8 * 10^{5}$; (3) the Loans dataset \cite{kaggleloans} with 12 attributes, each having domain size $101, 101, 101, 101, 3, 8, 36, 6, 51, 4, 5, 15$, respectively, resulting in a record domain size of $8.25* 10^{15}$.
 The synthetic dataset is called Synth-$n^d$.
 Here $d$ refers to the number of attributes (we experiment from $d=2$ to $d=100$) and $n$ is the domain size of each attribute.
 The running times of the algorithms only depend on $n$ and $d$ and not on the records in the synthetic data.
 For all experiments, we set the privacy cost $\pcost$ to 1, so all mechanisms being compared satisfy $0.5$-zCDP and 1-Gaussian DP.